01 of 10

 Guests at the Resort can play or take lessons at the highly-rated tennis center or do a few laps in the swimming pool.

 Northstar at Tahoe LodgingNorthstar lodging includes hotel-style rooms, condos and rental homes.
 All are located within the complex and connected by convenient shuttle buses.
-To find out more about staying nearby in the Lake Tahoe area,.
+To find out more about staying nearby in the Lake Tahoe area, use the guide to Lake Tahoe lodging.

 Getting to Northstar at Tahoe